nhladick/pairdb/README.md

 * This tool is currently intended for use on Unix/Linux systems, as it depends on the /dev/urandom device file and POSIX functions included in unistd.h.

 ## Implementation Details
 Each database table is implemented using a hash table with quadratic probing.
-A table is set to double size when the load factor (number of table entries / total table buckets) reaches 0.60.
+A table is set to double in size when the load factor (number of table entries / total table buckets) reaches 0.60.
 The Fowler/Noll/Vo hash function provides a fast and simple hash value for each key.
 When probing for open buckets upon key insertion, the term (i(i + 1)) / 2 is added to the hash value, and this sum is used to index into the table:

 Index(i) = HASH(key) + (i(i + 1)) / 2) modulo S, for i = 0, 1, 2, 3,...